Executive Summary

 The enzyme industry enters 2025 with steady mid-single to high-single-digit growth, propelled by sustainability mandates, efficiency gains in manufacturing, and rapid advances in enzyme engineering and biocatalysis.
 Industrial enzymes are projected in the ~$8–9B range in 2025 and tracking toward $12B by 2030 (≈6–7% CAGR), with food & beverage, detergents, animal nutrition, and pharma/biocatalysis as the strongest demand centers.

-At Catalex Bio, we closely follow these global shifts to align our innovation pipeline and partnerships with the industries that will benefit most from enzyme-driven transformation.
+As a global enzyme manufacturer and supplier, at Catalex Bio we closely follow these global shifts to align our innovation pipeline and partnerships with the industries that will benefit most from enzyme-driven transformation.

 Market Snapshot (2025)